Factbox: Obama's second-term Cabinet takes shape

 More changes are still to come, as officials step down after long tenures through stressful periods at top jobs.

-Following is a list of nominations thus far along with some Cabinet members who the White House has confirmed are staying on, and some important positions that are vacant or may soon become vacant.
+Following is a list of some Cabinet members who the White House has confirmed are staying on, and some positions that are vacant or may soon become vacant.

-* State - John Kerry, the unsuccessful 2004 Democratic presidential nominee and chairman of the powerful Senate Foreign Relations Committee, has been nominated to replace Hillary Clinton.
+State - John Kerry, the unsuccessful 2004 Democratic presidential nominee and chairman of the powerful Senate Foreign Relations Committee, was confirmed by the Senate to replace Hillary Clinton.

-* CIA director - John Brennan was Obama’s counterterrorism adviser and has worked for the CIA as officer, analyst and administrator.
+CIA director - John Brennan was Obama’s counterterrorism adviser and has worked for the Central Intelligence Agency as officer, analyst and administrator.
 He would replace David Petraeus, who resigned in November over an extramarital affair.

 Secretary John Bryson resigned in June for health reasons.
 Rebecca Blank, an economist, has been acting secretary since then.